+- General of the Armies John J. Pershing

+$\star \star \star$ LAFAYETTE ESCADRILLE

-"Time will not dim the glory of their deeds." - General of the Armies John J. Pershing ★ ★ ★ LAFAYETTE ESCADRILLE Two-hundred sixty-nine Americans flew with French squadrons during the course of the war.
+Two-hundred sixty-nine Americans flew with French squadrons during the course of the war.
 Of this number, only 38 were assigned to the Lafayette Escadrille (Squadron).
 The rest served in other units.
 Collectively, all Americans in the French Air Service were considered to be part of the "Lafayette Flying Corps," an unofficial designation.
 Many of these aviators transferred to American squadrons once the U.S. entered the war in April 1917.
 After the Armistice, Lafayette Flying Corps veterans worked with American and French leaders to build a memorial dedicated to those who flew with the French Air Service.
 The memorial would also serve as a final resting place for many of thier comrades who lost their lives during the war.

 Dedicated on July 4, 1928, the memorial cemetery consists of an ornate central arch, half the size of the Arc de Triomphe in Paris, with a French inscription on the façade, and an English translation on the rear.
 The central arch is flanked by two open loggias which terminate in end pavilions.
 A reflecting pool runs the length of the memorial.
 Behind the memorial is a semi-circular terrace that forms the roof of the crypt below.
 Stained-glass windows in the crypt depict the major battles of the Western Front.

 In the memorial crypt are 68 sarcophagi, one for each of the aviators of the Lafayette Flying Corps who lost their lives during World War I. Forty-nine of these aviators are entombed in the crypt along with two of their French commanding officers.
 The remainder rest in other locations, or their remains were never recovered.

 By the early 21st century, decades of delayed maintenance on the memorial had led to structural damage, water intrusion and corrosion that required large-scale repair.
 Understanding its significance in the history of American military aviation, ABMC, through an agreement with the French government that included financial support, led restoration efforts in 2015 and 2016 in time for the 100th anniversary of the formation of the squadron.
 In January 2017 ABMC officially assumed responsibility of this site, making it the ninth World War I Commemorative cemetery managed by the agency.

-Stained Glass Murals Located in the crypt, thirteen stained glass windows, created by noted French artisans Frères Mauméjean, depict the significant operations the Lafayette Escadrille participated in.
+Stained Glass Murals Located in the crypt, thirteen stained glass windows, created by noted French artisans Frères Mauméjean, depict the significant

+Crypt and Sarcophagi

+the memorial is a crypt that

+along the wall, representing

+the two French commanding

+all those memorialized are

+interred in the crypt.